Denis Oswald (codebreaker): Early life and first-class cricket

-Bletchley Park
+Bletchley Park and later life

 Oswald served in the Intelligence Corps during the Second World War, initially as a private.
 He was commissioned as a second lieutenant in June 1941.
 In Autumn 1942, Oswald, alongside Ralph Tester, Jerry Roberts and Peter Ericsson, founded the Testery section at Bletchley Park.
+That same year, they had deciphered 1.5 million messages to provide information to the Allies regarding the German Army's plans.

+Oswald later died on 5 February 1998 in Uppingham, Rutland, England, at the age of 87.